biocatiit/website/content/news/2019_everything_biosaxs5.rst

 .. lead::

-    Registration is OPEN.
+    Registration is OPEN for remote participants.

+    Registration is CLOSED for on-site participants (contact us if you are already an APS user and want to register).

+Due to how long it takes to get site access at the APS, on-site registration is closed.
+However, we do have a couple of slots still open.
+If you are already an APS user and want to register for the workshop, contact us and we will see if it's possible.

+Remote participant registration is available to everyone.
 Follow this link:
 `https://secure.touchnet.com/C20090_ustores/web/classic/product_detail.jsp?PRODUCTID=1983&SINGLESTORE=true <https://secure.touchnet.com/C20090_ustores/web/classic/product_detail.jsp?PRODUCTID=1983&SINGLESTORE=true>`_

-On-site participant registration is first come, first served, and limited to the first 15 participants due to time constraints on how many users can collect data during the course.

-Remote participant registration is available to everyone.